fivexl/website/content/case-studies/wings-case-study/index.md

 case_study: true
 layout: 'case_study'
 tags: ['case study', 'aws']
-testimonial: "By developing infrastructure FivexL allows us to focus on our core business: Product development hypothesis testing and roadmap generation."
-testimonial_author: "Steve"
-testimonial_author_position: "Founder at Wings"

 testimonial_author_portrait: steve1.png
 testimonial_long: |
-  "I'm genuinely amazed by the transformative impact FivexL has had on our team's workflow.
-In three months, with expertly configured AWS Organization, access control, and streamlined launches of multiple applications via AWS ECS, we've established a solid foundation for our future growth.
-This implementation has empowered our development team to focus on innovation and rapid iteration."
+  FivexL had a transformative impact on the Wings team workflow.
+Within three months, FivexL experts configured AWS Organization, access control, and streamlined launches of multiple applications via AWS ECS.
+This established a solid foundation for the startup's future growth and enabled the development team to concentrate on innovation and rapid iteration.
 about_company:
   logo: 'startup.png'
   heading: 'About Wings'